tkram01/alphafold_fork/README.md

-# AlphaFold with aggressive sampline
+# AFsample - AlphaFold with aggressive sampling

-This package provides an implementation of the `Wallner` method that was the best method in mulitmer prediction in CASP15.
+This package provides an implementation of the `Wallner` method that was the best method in multimer prediction in CASP15.

 It is based on the AlphaFold system developed by DeepMind https://github.com/deepmind/alphafold/